 - Locate your best piece(s) of writing.
-You can enter up to six different pieces (one in each of the categories), which greatly increases your chance of winning some money.
+You can enter up to five different pieces (one in each of the categories), which greatly increases your chance of winning some money.

 - Fill out the MADS Entry Form (a Google form).

 - Share your entries with MADSwritingcontest@gmail.com on Google Drive.